 What is a proof and why is it important?

-In printing terms, a proof is essentially a preview of what's to come once you approve the order.
+A proof is essentially a preview of your job.
 We print out a one-off copy of your final document for your review, and it is your last and best chance to ensure that your printing project turns out as you'd envisioned.
 Things to look for in your proof include color output, image quality, and whether you are satisfied with your specified material or would like to switch to another option.